react-next-boilerplate/react-next-boilerplate/CONTRIBUTING.md

 - Committing code will run the automated linter using Prettier.
 To run the linter manually, run an npm script in the project’s base directory:
 - Push your changes to your fork, assuming it is set up as origin.
 - Create an extraction request to the repository of [react-next-boilerplate](https://github.com/react-next-boilerplate/react-next-boilerplate).
+- The development branch is `canary` (this is the branch pull requests should be made against).
+On a release, the relevant parts of the changes in the `canary` branch are rebased into `master`.
 - Please assign the issues you are closing if this is the case, it would be good to place the correct lips.